ibm-cloud-docs/power-iaas/network-architecture-former.md

 This option is typically used to manage infrastructures and is not recommended for production workloads.
 {: note}

-### Connecting to a network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> by using an internet IPsec VPN connection
+### Connecting to a network in the client-managed environment by using an internet IPsec VPN connection
 {: #network-reference-architecture-privateipsec}

 Although individual {{site.data.keyword.powerSys_notm}} instances can have internet access, there is no site-to-site IPsec VPN service that connects your {{site.data.keyword.powerSys_notm}} subnets to your remote networks currently available.